-As Professor of International Law and Co-Director of The Center for Human Rights and Conflict Resolution Program, Hurst Hannum is active on academic and policy fronts around the world.
+As Professor of International Law and former Co-Director (with Eileen Babbitt) of the Human Rights and Conflict Resolution Program, Hurst Hannum is active on academic and policy fronts around the world.

 Hannum's regular course offerings include the introductory course, “International Human Rights Law”, as well as two seminars.
-The fall seminar, “Nationalism, Self-Determination, and Minority Rights”, is an inter disciplinary course exploring the theoretical foundations for claims of nationhood and self determination.
-In the spring, the course “Current Issues in Human Rights” offers students the opportunity to discuss a number of contemporary human rights issues in greater depth, such as democracy, economic and social and economic rights, and humanitarian intervention.
+The fall seminar, “Nationalism, Self-Determination, and Minority Rights”, explores the theoretical and legal foundations and practical implications of claims of nationhood and self-determination.
+In the spring, “Current Issues in Human Rights” offers students the opportunity to discuss a number of contemporary human rights issues in greater depth; in recent years, these issues have included equality and non-discrimination; democracy; economic, social, and cultural rights; and humanitarian intervention.